MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 - Construct the dataset id: `/subscriptions/<subscription-id>/resourceGroups/<resource-group>/providers/Microsoft.MachineLearningServices/workspaces/<project-name>/data/<dataset-name>/versions/<version-number>`

-#### Evaluator library
+### Specifying evaluators from Evaluator library
-We provide a list of built-in evaluators registered in the Evaluator library of your Azure AI project.
+We provide a list of built-in evaluators registered in the [Evaluator library](../evaluate-generative-ai-app.md#view-and-manage-the-evaluators-in-the-evaluator-library) under **Evaluation** tab of your Azure AI project.
+You can also register custom evaluators and use them for remote evaluation.
 We provide two ways to specify registered evaluators:

-##### Specifying built-in evaluators
+#### Specifying built-in evaluators
 - **From SDK**: Use built-in evaluator `id` property supported by `azure-ai-evaluation` SDK:
 ```python
 from azure.ai.evaluation import F1ScoreEvaluator, RelevanceEvaluator, ViolenceEvaluator